cmu-mars/cmu-robotics/documents/p2-cp3.md

 - `node-id` is a string indicating the label for the waypoint (it will probably be of the form l1, l2, l3, but this should not be assumed).
 - `coord` is composed of floats, significant to one decimal, indicating the coordinate of the waypoint, in meters from some origin point
 - `connected-to` is the set of labels that a node is connected to, and should be drawn from the set of node-id's defined in the map
 - `lights` are the ids and locations of each of the lights in the map (the coordinates being meters from the same origin as the waypoints).
+The light status of ONOFF = enum{ON,OFF} indicates that the light is on or off.
+If status is not there, assume that the light is on.

 The set of all "node-ids" will be referred to as WAYPOINT_SET; the set of all light "light-ids" will be referred to as LIGHT_SET.

+The map for this challenge problem can be tracked at: https://github.com/cmu-mars/cp3_base/edit/develop/cp3_base/maps/cp3.json.
+The precise version to use will be fixed at a later date -- currently this tracks the develop branch.

 ### Sensors

 The robot will have three sensors that can be referred to by the test harness:

-- KINECT_IR: Is the infra-red part of the kinect that gives Kinect images depth
+- `kinect`: Is the sensor that gives Kinect images depth
-- LIDAR: Is the planar Hokuyo lidar sensor
+- `lidar`: Is the planar Hokuyo lidar sensor
-- KINECT_ALL: Is the infra-red and RGB image part of the KINECT sensor
+- 'camera`: Is the dual camera that gives RGB images that can be used for visual navigation

 ```
-SENSOR_SET = enum {KINECT_IR, KINECT_ALL, LIDAR}
+SENSOR_SET = enum {kinect, lidar, camera}
 ```

 ### Nodes
-> TODO: This set needs to be finalized
 The robot will have a set of software nodes that can be referred to by the test harness, these will be e.g.,

-- MOVEBASE: The low-level robot navigation subsystem
-- AMCL: The adaptive Monte Carlo localization algorithm that uses depth information and odometry to estimate robot location in a map
+- `amcl`: The adaptive Monte Carlo localization algorithm that uses depth information and odometry to estimate robot location in a map
-- MRPT: A particle based localization algorithm
+- `mrpt`: A particle based localization algorithm
-- CB_BASE: A constraint-based navigation subsystem
+- `aruco`: A visual marker based navigation subsystem

 ```
-NODE_SET = enum {MOVEBASE, AMCL, MRPT, CB_BASE, ...}
+NODE_SET = enum {amcl,mrpt,aruco}
 ```

 ### Configurations
-> TODO: This set needs to be finalized
 The robot will have a set of valid configurations that the test harness can start the robot up in.
 These will be given a label of the form `CONFIG<N>`.

 ```
-CONFIG_SET = enum {CONFIG1, CONFIG2, ..., CONFIGN}
+CONFIG_SET = enum {amcl-kinect, amcl-lidar, mrpt-kinect, mrpt-lidar, aruco}
 ```

 ### Utilities
 The adaptation engine will use one of a set of utility functions that can be specified for Lincoln Labs.
 The utility function may cause different adaptations to occur in the same context, depending on what trade-off is being made.
 The set of allowable functions are labeled as:

 ```
-UTILITY_SET = enum {FAVOR_TIMELINESS, FAVOR_SAFETY, FAVOR_EFFICIENCY}
+UTILITY_SET = enum {favor_timeliness, favor_safety, favor_efficiency}
 ```

 ## Test Parameters